Strong’s Greek 5511. χλαμύς

 - Matt 27: 31

-Note in the above passages, that the word chlamys is used, while in Mark, the garment is not named, & in John 19:2, the garment is simply called a himation (which can be a generic word for an outer garment or clothing).
+Note in the above passages in Matthew, that the word chlamys is used, while in the same passage in Mark, the garment is not named, & in John 19:2, the garment is simply called a himation (which can be a generic word for an outer garment or clothing).